Travel to Raja Ampat on a Budget (of €30 a day!)

 Jetties are fantastic places for spotting fish, even larger ones, and marine enthusiasts will find it difficult to head back up to shore once they are in the water.

 If you are carrying your own snorkel gear, you can snorkel pretty much anywhere around the islands.
 If you’re not carrying your own gear, most homestays can arrange to have it rented for you.
-We organised our dives with Arborek Dive Shop run by the lovely Githa and her husband who provided a great service which made our days at sea very exciting!
+We organised our Raja Ampat diving with Arborek Dive Shop run by the lovely Githa and her husband who provided a great service which made our days at sea very exciting!
 Credit cards may be accepted here, though a transaction may take ages due to the bad connections, so do yourself a favour and take enough cash.

 It is important to note that sea currents in Raja Ampat are typically very strong, and it would be best if you were a confident diver before attempting to dive in these waters.
 Some of the dives experienced here are drift dives, and using hooks is sometimes necessary on other dives.